 Sino Richest reached an agreement with a Mainland company to form a joint venture engaged in developing gas pipelines business in Chongqing.
-Grand Field subsequently acquired the interest of Sino Richest in the joint venture, with Upbest, also a publicly listed company, being its financial adviser regarding the acquisition of the joint venture.
+Grand Field subsequently acquired the interest of Sino Richest in the joint venture, with Upbest Securities Company Limited, a subsidiary of Upbest, also a publicly listed company, being its financial adviser regarding the acquisition of the joint venture.

-One of the charges alleges that between February 1 and September 30, 2002, Tsang, Kwok and Li Tai-pang had conspired with other persons to defraud shareholders of Grand Field and officers of SEHK.
+One of the charges alleged that between February 1 and September 30, 2002, Tsang, Kwok and Li Tai-pang had conspired with other persons to defraud shareholders of Grand Field and officers of SEHK.

-They are alleged to have falsely represented that Grand Field had a genuine intention to acquire interest in a business to develop and construct gas pipelines in Chongqing; and that the consideration for the acquisition was 315 million new shares of Grand Field to be issued to the purported vendors.
+They were alleged to have falsely represented that Grand Field had a genuine intention to acquire interest in a business to develop and construct gas pipelines in Chongqing; and that the consideration for the acquisition was 315 million new shares of Grand Field to be issued to the purported vendors.